-6. Do leave your phone in your locker.
+5. Do leave your phone in your locker or car.

 Once again, it’s about avoiding distractions.
 Keep the phone in your locker or in the car.
 You can afford to disconnect from the world for an hour, no matter how busy you are.
 Bringing a phone to class can only result in bad things happening, like forgetting to silence the phone and having it go off during the middle of a dead quiet stretch.

 6. Don’t sit in the same spot every time.

 Some studios may have prime seats near a window or next to the instructor, but it’s kinda selfish to take these spots every time.
 Be a good neighbor and move to different parts of the room to get different experiences.
 You’re also more likely to meet different people this way.
 And it’s good to move out of your comfort zone and not feel like you have to sit in the same place everyday in order to feel comfortable.

 You might be introduced to a different way of thinking in your yoga classes.
 Even if the only reason you start yoga is for the physical benefits, try to keep an open mind when it comes to the spiritual aspect of the practice.
 Without the mental aspect (mindfulness) of the practice, you’re likely to hit a wall on the physical end.